joecot/gs.group.list.email.text/README.rst

 but before the body_ proper.
-The *viewlet manager* ``groupserver.EmailTextPrologue`` (``gs.group.list.email.text.interfaces.IPrologue``) is normally filled by the *File notice* viewlet.
+The *viewlet manager* ``groupserver.EmailTextPrologue`` (``gs.group.list.email.text.interfaces.IPrologue``) is normally filled by the *File notice* viewlets.

+The *File notice* viewlets state that there is one or more files listed in the appendix_:

+* One (``gs-group-list-email-text-prologue-file``) provides a short notice that there is *a* file listed in the appendix of a message,

-The *File notice* viewlet (``gs-group-list-email-text-prologue-files``) provides a short notice that there are files listed in the appendix of a message.
-It does this because the bottom-quoting can make it hard to see the appendix_.
+* The other (``gs-group-list-email-text-prologue-files``) provides a short notice that there are *multiple* files listed in the appendix of a message.

 Body
 ----